 Your outdoor space can be the perfect place for a balcony vegetable garden!
 Many veggie and culinary herb plants thrive when grown in containers on a balcony.
-Patio container plants warm up quickly and their containers can be filled with high quality soil (AKA perfect conditions!).
+Patio container plants warm up quickly, and their containers can be filled with high-quality soil (AKA perfect conditions!).

 Yum!
 Like strawberries, tomatoes love warm soil.
 They thrive in warm, sunny environments (like a warm, sunny balcony!).
-Growing a small tomato plant or two on your balcony makes summer SO delicious.
-Read more here about the tastiest types of tomatoes to grow.
+Growing a small tomato plant or two on your patio garden makes summer SO delicious.

 Even though they do take up a bit of space, growing your own tomatoes in your apartment balcony vegetable garden is well worth it.
-There truly is nothing tastier than a fresh homegrown tomato!
+Read more here about the tastiest types of tomatoes to grow.

 Fortunately, greens are quite easy to grow, even if your balcony isn’t in the sun all day.
 Compared to most other veggies, greens don’t need as much light to grow.
 They’re also relatively easy to tend and harvest.